Short-term fellowships open now

 The Omohundro Institute of Early American History and Culture offers short-term fellowships.

-- NEW!
-Lapidus Fellowship for the Study of Rare Early American Legal Texts—The William & Mary Law School and the Omohundro Institute of Early American History & Culture (OI) are pleased to offer a one-month visiting fellowship for scholars—from advanced graduate students to senior scholars—with strong interests in early American legal history.
+- Lapidus Fellowship for the Study of Rare Early American Legal Texts—The William & Mary Law School and the Omohundro Institute of Early American History & Culture (OI) are pleased to offer a one-month visiting fellowship for scholars—from advanced graduate students to senior scholars—with strong interests in early American legal history.
 Fellows must make use of some of the resources included in the collection of rare books donated to the Wolf Law Library at W&M by Sid Lapidus as part of the exhibition “British and Colonial Antecedents of American Liberties” (October 1, 2019 through March 15, 2020).
+Applications are due December 1, 2022.

 - OI-Fort Ticonderoga Short-Term Visiting Fellowships support scholars—from advanced graduate students to senior scholars—with strong interests in early America, broadly understood, whose work may benefit from access to the collections at Fort Ticonderoga.
 Fort Ticonderoga holds one of North America’s largest collections of military material culture, covering the colonization fo North America and the ensuing colonial conflicts, as well as the Seven Years’ War, the American Revolution, and the War of 1812.
 Fellows make use of Fort Ticonderoga’s collections and facilities, including office space and, when possible, lodgings on the grounds of the fort.
 Fellows may choose to take the award in one four-week or two two-week residencies.